sofastack/sofa-ark/sofa-ark-samples/sample-ark-plugin/README.md

 `Ark-Plugin` employs the mechanism of classloader isolation.
 It runs on `Ark-Container`, any `ark-plugin` would be loaded by an independent classloader.

-There are two concepts about `ark-plugin`:
+There are four concepts about `ark-plugin`:

 + Exported Class: classes contained in `ark-plugin`，loaded by ark-plugin-classloader, but can be resolved by other `ark-plugin` (if it imports) or consumer project.

-+ Imported Class: if a `ark-plugin` configures this item, it prefer to resolve class from other `ark-plugin` which exports corresponding class.
++ Imported Class: if a `ark-plugin` configures this item, it prefers to resolve class from other `ark-plugin` which exports corresponding class.

++ Exported Resource: resources contained in `ark-plugin`，loaded by ark-plugin-classloader, but can be found by other `ark-plugin` (if it imports) or consumer project.

++ Imported Resource: if a `ark-plugin` configures this item, it prefers to find resource from other `ark-plugin` which exports corresponding resource.

 ## Tools
 The `Maven plugin` of `sofa-ark-plugin-maven-plugin` is provided to build a